Activities could currently be affected by COVID-19. Please contact individual establishment to confirm their operating guidelines.

 Art: Support local Nashville artists this summer by attending these events.

-Explore local galleries at the monthly Franklin Art Scene Crawl.
+Explore local galleries at the the monthly Jefferson Street Art Crawl.

 Museums: Take advantage of free museum days this summer.